 Dangerously High in Sodium

 Commercial French dip sandwiches provide essential minerals such as iron and calcium but also contain a high concentration of sodium, with a single serving supplying more than 1,000 milligrams of sodium.
 The Centers for Disease Control and Prevention says that healthy adults should not consume more than 2,300 milligrams of sodium each day.
-The CDC also advises that the elderly, African-Americans and people who suffer from hypertension, kidney disease or diabetes should not consume more than 1,500 milligrams daily.
+The CDC also advises that the elderly, African-Americans and people who have hypertension, kidney disease or diabetes should not consume more than 1,500 milligrams daily.
 To keep your sodium intake in control, prepare your own French dip sandwiches at home with low-sodium bread and no added salt to either the meat or the au jus.

 Good Source of B Vitamins